ChalmersGU-data-structure-courses/lab-system/README-gitlab.md

 ## GitLab group structure

 The following is an overview of the group structure on Chalmers GitLab.
-You only need to create the three top-level groupsfill the The remaining hierarchy will be created by scripts.
+You only need to create the three top-level groups.
+The remaining hierarchy will be created by scripts.